irisnet/irismod/modules/service/spec/02_messages.md

 - owner of the servic binding is not `Owner`
 - the service binding is available

+## MsgRefundServiceDeposit

+The owner can refund deposit from an unavailable service binding after a period of time since disabled.
+The operation is via `MsgRefundServiceDeposit`

 ```go
 type MsgRefundServiceDeposit struct {
     ServiceName string